ray-project/ray/doc/source/serve/migration.md

 ### Migrate deployments with route prefixes

-Sometimes, you have customized route prefix for each deployment
+Sometimes, you have a customized route prefix for each deployment:

 ```python
 @serve.deployment(route_prefix="/my_model1")